Dfam-consortium/RepeatMasker_Nextflow/README.md

   4. An appropriately configured FamDB installation
   5. Singularity/Apptainer

+**Container Setup**
+1. Install the TETools container and relevant FamDB files on the cluster
+ - Detailed FamDB installation instructions can be found on the README at https://github.com/Dfam-consortium/TETools
+ - Note that the public version of TETools does not contain Crossmatch
+ - `dfam-tetools.def` can be extended to add any other tools needed
+3. Write a profile in nextflow.config
+4. Write a SLURM script and submit the job

 **Parameters:**

+  Parameters:
+    Required:
+      - profile        : Which profile to use from the config --inputSequence   : FASTA file optionally compressed with gzip.
+     --assembly        : Metadata value
-     --species         : Dfam species library ( or use inputLibrary for custom lib ) --nolow           : Use RepeatMasker '-nolow' option.
+     --species         : Dfam species library ( or use inputLibrary for custom lib ) --inputLibrary    : Uncompressed FASTA file containing consensi. ( or use species )

+    Optional:
+     --nolow           : Use RepeatMasker '-nolow' option.
 Not recommended under normal circumstances.
 Gives a major boost to false positives.
      --xsmall          : Use RepeatMasker '-xsmall' option.
      --s               : Use RepeatMasker -s option -- not a big impact for RMBlast.
-     --inputSequence   : FASTA file optionally compressed with gzip.
-     --inputLibrary    : Uncompressed FASTA file containing consensi.
-     --outputDir       : Directory to store the results.
-Should already exist.
      --engine          : Specify engine to use [ default: rmblast ] --batchSize       : Size of each cluster job in bp [ default: 50mb ]
-     --cluster         : Either "local", "quanah", "nocona" or "griz"
+     --repbase_ver     : Metadata value

 **Configuration**